-Compared to the rest of the Las Vegas–Henderson–Paradise market, the Centennial Hills submarket has more expensive rates, and you'll have to negotiate above asking rent to be in this hot submarket.
+Compared to the rest of the Las Vegas–Henderson–Paradise market, the Centennial Hills region has higher rates, and you'll have to negotiate above asking rent to be in this hot submarket.

-In the last 90 days, 36 listings have been posted online, which means office spaces are probably going fast.
+In the last 90 days, 36 listings have been listed, which means leases are probably going fast.
 You'll want to be prepared to tour spaces as quick as possible.
-There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.
+About 78% of the available space in the Centennial Hills are subleases, so you might be able to sign a shorter term by taking over a previous lease.
+There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.

-Even though the median size is 6,150 sqft, there are still 0 new availabilities below 2,000 sqft.
-Most properties in this region are close to 2 stories.
-Most buildings in this market were built in 2005 and are Class B.
+Even though the median size is 4,210 sqft, there are still 0 new availabilities below 2,000 sqft.
+Most buildings in this market are close to 2 floors.
+Most buildings in this area were built in 2005 and are Class B.

 Not much of the real estate is used for commercial space, so it might be hard to find office space.
 Health care is the dominant industry in this region.
 Commute by public transit is the most popular way to get to work amongst Centennial Hills residents.
 Commuting around 20 minutes a day is the norm for those who opt to reside in this part of town.